-The Pomona Program in Ireland is administered by Arcadia University, and hosted at University College Cork (UCC), an institution with an enrollment of 13,000 students.
+The program in Ireland is administered by Arcadia University and hosted at University College Cork (UCC).
 Established in 1845 as one of three Queen's colleges in Ireland, UCC became a constituent college of the National University of Ireland and adopted the name University College Cork in 1908.
 The beautifully landscaped main campus sits on a hillside beside the River Lee and is only a short walk from downtown Cork.
 The campus's large, mature trees and lovely lawns and gardens provide a welcome respite.

 Number of students